dorianprill/dataset-bicycle-geometry/README.md

 The `URL` column contains the URL of the page from which the data was extracted.
 The last number in the URL is the database ID of the bike.

+## Data Cleaning

+Some geometry values are not as significant or commonly stated as others.
+It is an easy exercise to find out which, even if you are not familiar with bikes.
+Those columns can likely be dropped in most cases.
+The dataset has a handful of samples with extreme values in some columns, but not all of them are true outliers!
+Some of them are kids bikes and some of them are from faulty database entries.

+I will ususally report any errors I find on the website.
+But it is a good exercise to find them and then manually check if it is indeed an outlier or not.

+For bikes with kinked seat tubes, only the effective seat tube angle makes sense.
+For bikes with a straight seat tube, both effective and real angles are the same.
+You can use this to impute values for `Seat Tube Angle Effective` where it is missing but the `Seat Tube Angle Real` is given.

-## Ideas
+## Ideas for Visualization and Modeling

-- Plot a facet grid of scatterplots for stack/reach vs other variables of a certain class of bikes (e.g. Mountain).
+- Create a paired scatter plot grid (e.g. 4x4) for the columns with the most data points, color them by category and see which pairs separate the clusters best.
-- Plot the median head tube angle of a certain class of bikes (e.g. > 140 mm rear travel MTBs) as a line chart over the years.
+- Plot mean/median of a set of geometry values for category `Mountain` (most samples) as a line chart over the years.
-- Plot histograms of some geometry values for a certain class of bikes (e.g. <= 130 mm rear travel MTBs) over the years.
+- Plot faceted histograms of e.g. `Head Tube Angle` for each category of bike.
 - Manufacturer sizing is very arbitrary.
 Develop a model for sizing based on variables stack and reach.
 Find a relationship using a scatterplot and some regression model
 - Try to predict the category of a bike given only a limited set of geometry values.
-- Try to predict the model year given only a limited set of geometry values.
+- Try to predict the model year given only a limited set of geometry values and category.
 - Try to predict the suspension travel given only a limited set of geometry values.

 ## Errata

 The API currently has no category for electric bikes.
-It has a variable `has_motor` but it is always false.
+It has a variable `has_motor` but it is always `False`.
 This is probably a bug in the API or not recorded in the database (yet).
 I have included it in the data set as `Motorized` for future-proofing but you can safely drop it for now.